 Question 11: Why is the delta queue not updated when you start the V3 update in the logistics cockpit area?

 Answer: It is most likely that a delta initialization had not yet run or that the delta initialization was not successful.
 A successful delta initialization (the corresponding request must have QM status 'green' in the BW System) is a prerequisite for the application data to be written to the delta queue.

 Read Here for more SAP BW Transaction Codes.

 Question 12: What is the relationship between RSA7 and the qRFC monitor (Transaction SMQ1)?

 Answer: The qRFC monitor basically displays the same data as RSA7.
 The internal queue name must be used for selection on the initial screen of the qRFC monitor.
 This is made up of the prefix 'BW, the client and the short name of the DataSource.
 For DataSources whose name is shorter than 20 characters, the short name corresponds to the name of the DataSource.
 For DataSources whose name is longer than 19 characters (for delta-capable DataSources only possible as of PlugIn 2001.1) the short name is assigned in Table ROOSSHORTN.

-In the qRFC monitor you cannot distinguish between repeatable and new LUWs.
-Moreover, the data of a LUW is displayed in an unstructured manner there.
+In the qRFC monitor, you cannot distinguish between repeatable and new LUWs.
+Moreover, the data of an LUW is displayed in an unstructured manner there.

 Question 13: Why is there data in the delta queue although the V3 update has not yet been started?